tedthetrumpet/Perang-Gagal/Notation/README.md

-# Perang Gagal
+# Perang Gagal – Notation
- A repository of SuperCollider code, audio samples, and musical notation related to ‘Perang Gagal: a Series of Inconclusive Battles’ as performed at the International Conference on Livecoding (ICLC) Limerick 2020.

- J Simon van der Walt
- Composer
+ Notation used during the collaborative process for the three sections of the piece: Adrift & Afloat, divi2ions and obse66ive.